GompDS/GetRumbleCamIds/GetRumbleCamIds/readme.txt

 the anibnds in the folder.

 Requires oo2core_6_win64.dll to be in same folder as exe for Sekiro and Elden Ring (copy it from the Game folder)

+Thanks to TKGP for SoulsFormats and Meowmaritus for SoulsAssetPipeline.